intelligence38000/android-docs/src/pages/plugins/overview/location-layer.md

 {{
 <WarningNote title="The Mapbox Location Layer Plugin for Android has been deprecated">
     <p>Device location work is continuing in the <code>LocationComponent</code> class which is in the Mapbox Maps SDK for Android.
-We highly recommend that you use the Maps SDK's <code>LocationComponent</code> instead of this Location Layer Plugin.
+Use the Maps SDK's <code>LocationComponent</code> instead of this Location Layer Plugin.
 See the <a href="/android/maps/overview/location-component/">Maps SDK <code>LocationComponent</code> documentation</a>.</p>
 </WarningNote>
 }}

 ## Install the Location Layer Plugin
 To start developing an application using the Location Layer Plugin, you'll need to add the appropriate dependencies inside your `build.gradle` file.
 This dependency includes the Maps SDK for Android.
-All dependencies given below can be found on MavenCentral.
+You can find all dependencies given below on MavenCentral.

 If your application is close or exceeds the 65k method count limit, you can mitigate this problem by enabling ProGuard inside your application.
 ProGuard directives are included in the Android dependencies to preserve the required classes.